Ensemble nonequivalence and Bose-Einstein condensation in weighted networks: BEC in weighted networks

 The `weighted' property $w_{ij}\in\mathbb{N}$, which leads to Eqs.~\eqref{partition-function dewd},~\eqref{can-dewd-1} and~\eqref{probability0wij}, corresponds to the possibility that the same state (pair of nodes) is occupied by indefinitely many particles (subject to the average number dictated by the chemical protential), which is a property of bosons.
 By contrast, in binary networks one has to impose $w_{ij}\in(0,1)$, which is a property of fermions~\cite{park2004statistical}.
 An extensive treatment of the role of chemical potential and temperature in binary networks can be found in~\cite{garlaschelli2013low}.
 Here, to properly interpret what the weighted model is doing, we should give a series of clarifications.

 First, we should make a clear distrinction beween the $n$ `units' of our system (i.e. the nodes of the network) and the $W$ `particles' of weight that, as a formal analogy, can be interpreted as populating the links of the network.
 The former are the real constituents of our physical system, while the latter are a mathematical abstraction used to represent the nature of the interactions (links) between such constituents.
-Therefore the size of the system is $n$: if we imagine doubling the size of our network, we should imagine doubling the number $n$ of nodes (this is why we define the thermodynamic limit as the limit $n\to\infty$, and the relative entropy density as the relative entropy divided by $n$).
-How the total weight $W$ changes when $n$ doubles depends on a different property, i.e. on how we make the entries of $\vec{s}^*$ (and the resulting value of $W^*=\sum_{i=1}^n s^*_i/2$) scale with $n$.
+If we imagine doubling the size of our network, we should imagine doubling the number $n$ of nodes: indeed, we can imagine the network `growing in size' by adding one single node at a time, but we cannot imagine adding one single \emph{pair} of nodes at a time, without actually adding $n$ new pairs.
+One should also not be tempted to regard node pairs as the fundamental units by the fact that, mathematically, the $n(n-1)/2$ variables $\{w_{ij}\}$ involving different pairs of nodes are independent random variables: actually, this only occurs in the canonical ensemble and would in any case not be true for more general choices of the constraints.
+Moreover, even the $n(n-1)/2$ independent node pairs in the canonical ensemble cannot be assigned independent values of the parameters, since there are only $n$ parameters corresponding to the Lagrange multipliers attached to each node.
+Explicit (and strong) consequences of this fact will be illustrated precisely in the context of BEC.
+Therefore the physical size of our system is $n$, and this is why in Eq.~\eqref{specific-relative-entropy} we defined the relative entropy density as the relative entropy divided by $n$ in the first place.
+How the total weight $W$ varies with the system size $n$ depends on a specific property, i.e. on how we make the entries of $\vec{s}^*$ (and the resulting value of $W^*=\sum_{i=1}^n s^*_i/2$) scale with $n$.
 For instance, we may choose to be in the sparse regime where $\vec{s}^*$ remains finite as $n\to\infty$, or in the dense regime where $\vec{s}^*$ diverges as $n\to\infty$.
 As we show below, the latter is the relevant case for BEC to emerge.